Ready to see what radically personal customer service looks like? Sign up for a free demo with Gladly today.

 High-growth ecommerce brands know how vital it is to find and acquire top talent, especially for shopper-facing support teams.
 Not only do these individuals tackle customer queries on a daily basis, but they also act as valuable revenue drivers for businesses.

 Of course, this process starts with interviewing and hiring the best candidates, but that’s not enough on its own.
 Businesses must train their support teams to cultivate unforgettable experiences which develop customer trust and build customer loyalty.

 Below, Gladly shares three training tips that put teams on a pathway to providing flawless customer service.
 Is your support team ready to level up from being reactive to proactive, and shift from being a cost center to a revenue generator?
 Here’s where to start.

 Tip 1: Screen for the Best of the Best

 Training doesn’t necessarily start when new agents are onboarded.
 When searching for the next crop of champions for your ecommerce brand, it’s essential to screen candidates for the skills and potential that will make them an asset and potential future leaders in your company.

 The traditional customer service interview process doesn’t always reveal which candidates are best suited for a customer service role.
 The best tactic is to tap into their approach to service during this screening process.
 Rather than asking them to recall times they solved issues in the past, take them through a real-life situation and see how they’d handle it in practice.
-The candidates who show a conversational approach and react with empathy are the ones who are prepared to work toward goals of radical personalization and create loyalty-building touchpoint.
+The candidates who show a conversational approach and react with empathy are the ones who are prepared to work toward goals of flawless customer service, radical personalization, and create loyalty-building touchpoint.